waltligon/orangefs/doc/pvfs2-faq.md

 Yes.
 We currently have a recipe describing the hardware and software needed to set up PVFS in a high availability cluster.
-Our method is outlined in the 'pvfs2-ha.{ps,pdf}' file in the doc subdirectory of the PVFS distribution.
-This configuration relies on shared storage and commodity "heartbeat" software to provide means for failover.
+Our method is outlined in the ‘pvfs2-ha.{ps,pdf}’ file in the doc subdirectory of the PVFS distribution.
+This configuration relies on shared storage and commodity “heartbeat” software to provide means for failover.

 Software redundancy offers a less expensive solution to redundancy, but usually at a non-trivial cost to performance.
 We are studying how to